 library(ggplot2) #load the ggplot2 package which is used by the esquisse package

 These two lines will launch your browser with a Tableau-like chart building environment with the columns/measures you added.
 Once you are done making the chart you like, you can simply copy the ggplot/R code back to Power Bi (in place of the above R code above) and enjoy your new visual.
-More instructions here.
+More instructions [link removed due to 404] here.

 If you really like a certain R visual, you can also package it as a pbiviz file to share with others.
 Once you set up the foundation to create the first pbiviz, it is easy to crank out many more just by replacing the R code and repackaging it (into a different pbiviz file).
 See instruction here.